jarvisdreams9/testproject/README.md

 * Provides powerful __new intrinsic functions__ like CRH::Type, CRH::Join, CRH::Python which can be used to manipulate property values and outputs.
 Intrinsic functions can be nested.

 __Developed using:__ AWS Cloudformation and Custom Resources, Python 2.7 and boto3 library, AWS Lambda, AWS S3

-##### Before reading documentation, Lighten up with a fun conversation about custom resources
-___________
-<sub>`Manager`: Hey we need to use cloudformation for all our infrastructure management and CI/CD requirements.
-Nothing should be done out of cloudformation templates.
-We also need to run Jenkins test cases and latency checks on ECS services or beanstalk environment updates and rollback if tests fail.
-Yes, using cloudformation.

-<sub>`Engineer1`: Sure, but cloudformation does not support all AWS services / resources, infact yesterday I tried to pass a JSON to stack parameter and I crossed the 4Kb limit and I am thinking of a work around, and how can I even run Jenkins test cases from cloudformaion template?
-I know I have Jenkins HTTP apis but how? and latency checks? :sweat:

-<sub>`Engineer2`: Yes, I ran into a limitation where we have multiple accounts and I cannot share exports across regions or accounts.

-<sub>`Engineer3`: I had to write a custom resource because I wanted to check a condition that NumOfInstances configured for AutoScalingGroup can be evenly distributed across all selected AZs

-<sub>`Engineer4`: I am trying to secure all our passwords and secrets used in coudformation resource in S3 with encryption and read them in cloudformation... yeh custom resources!

-<sub>`Manager`; Bang! there you go, use custom resources for all use cases that cloudformation does not cater to.

-<sub>`Engineer5`: I am trying to write a custom resource to manage our code star projects (no pre-defined resource) for couple of days and I always miss on something and stack just hangs.
-Its time consuming and not just easy to develop custom resources.

-<sub>`Engineers`: :fearful: (We might take an year or more to get there...)

-<sub>__Smart Engineer__: Have you guys looked at this __Generic Custom Resource__ on github?
-We may not have to write custom resources anymore. (opens the project documentation and shows it to engineers)

-<sub>`Everyone`: (:relaxed: we just saved a lot of engineers's time.
-Party!)
-___________

 Documentation
 ---